Hybrid Neuroscience Nursing Annual Conference Continuing Education

 Deborah Stabell Tran, DNP RN CNRN SCRN NE-BC

 Kathleen Reinartz, BSN RN CCM SCRN

 Madona Plueger is a recipient of a grant from the CDC.
+Deborah Tran is the owner and creator of NEWFAST©.
 There are no other relevant relationships to disclose.